ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 ## Security Goals for Integrity

-PDM data MUST NOT be forged or modified by a malicious entity.
-In other terms, a malicious entity MUST NOT be able to generate a valid PDM header impersonating an endpoint, and MUST NOT be able to modify a valid PDM header.
+An implementation SHOULD attempt to detect if PDM data is forged or modified by a malicious entity.
+In other terms, the implementation should attempt to detect if a malicious entity has generated a valid PDM header impersonating an endpoint or modified a valid PDM header.

 ## Security Goals for Authentication

 An unauthorized party MUST NOT be able to send PDM data and MUST NOT be able to authorize another entity to do so.
-The protocol to define this will be defined in a subsequent document.
-Alternatively, if authentication is done via any of the following, this requirement MAY be seen to be met.
+Alternatively, if authentication is done via any of the following, this requirement MAY be considered to be met.

 {:req3: style="format %c)"}